What is compliance in asset management?

 The case of CP – which owns the company responsible for the maintenance and repair of its equipment – is rare.
 As asset management and maintenance does not always generate immediate gains, most companies resort to outsourcing.
 Therefore, it becomes challenging to manage all suppliers, and ensure that they maintain compliance with all standards.

-A potential solution to this problem is service level agreements, or maintenance SLAs.
+A potential solution to this problem is defining service level agreements, or maintenance SLAs.
 In these types of agreements, you define performance indicators and the level of service quality you expect, as well as penalties for non-compliance.
 So, if there is non-compliance, the supplier also has something to lose.

 Lack of human resources